Daoud-Hussain/Era-Of-Artificial-Intelligence/README.md

 * [Deep Learning with R in Motion](https://www.manning.com/livevideo/deep-learning-with-r-in-motion)-Deep Learning with R in Motion teaches you to apply deep learning to text and images using the powerful Keras library and its R language interface.
 * [Grokking Deep Learning in Motion](https://www.manning.com/livevideo/grokking-deep-learning-in-motion)-Grokking Deep Learning in Motion will not just teach you how to use a single library or framework, you’ll actually discover how to build these algorithms completely from scratch!
 * [Reinforcement Learning in Motion](https://www.manning.com/livevideo/reinforcement-learning-in-motion) - This liveVideo breaks down key concepts like how RL systems learn, how to sense and process environmental data, and how to build and train AI agents.

+#### 💬 All the project is fully Open-Sourced.
+Show some love by giving it a STAR🌟.